GerritCodeReview/plugins_saml/README.md

 Default is not set.

+**saml.memberOfAttr**: Gerrit will look for an attribute with this name in the assertion to find the groups the user is member of.

+The user will receive these groups prefixed with `saml/` in gerrit.
+When the groups do not exist, they will be created.
+When a user its membership is removed this group will also be removed from this user on his next login.

+As group membership is only updated when a user logs in on the UI, so when a user loses membership to a group in SAML, he will still be able to execute his rights as if he is part of that group as long as he does not log in to the UI.
+So enabling this feature can be seen as a security risk in certain environments.

+When this attribute is not set or empty, SAML membership synchronization is disabled.

+Default is not set.

 **saml.useNameQualifier**: By SAML specification, the authentication request must not contain a NameQualifier, if the SP entity is in the format nameid-format:entity.
 However, some IdP require that information to be present.
 You can force a NameQualifier in the request with the useNameQualifier parameter.
 For ADFS 3.0 support, set this to `false`.

 Default is true.